josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🌱_prevent_logic_as_authoritarian_seedling.md

 ---

 ## Orientation
-This note explains how PREVENT’s foundational logic—anticipating ideological drift, monitoring behaviour, and escalating based on subjective impressions—functions as a structural seed for proto-authoritarian effects, or as a seedling growing a form of authoritarian control within wider civic infrastructure..
+This note explains how PREVENT’s foundational logic—anticipating ideological drift, monitoring behaviour, and escalating based on subjective impressions—functions as a structural seed for proto-authoritarian effects, or as a seedling growing a form of authoritarian control within wider civic infrastructure.

 This can sit seperately from claiming PREVENT was created with authoritarian intentions.

 This node examines how the system’s core design features naturally extend into behaviours associated with authoritarian states when layered onto failing services and risk-averse culture.

 ---